berrym/lusush/docs/lle_implementation/LLE_DEVELOPMENT_STRATEGY.md

 4. No stubs - implement fully working code
 5. No TODOs - mark nothing "for later"
 6. No custom APIs - use exact spec structures

+**How Layered Implementation Maintains This**:
+- Layer 0: Complete type definitions (ALL types, not partial)
+- Layer 1: Complete implementations (ALL functions, not stubs)
+- Layer 2: Integration (everything works together)
+- At no point do we use stubs or TODOs

 ### Living Document Discipline